 Located in the remodelled 19th century State Buildings, Singaporean hotelier Christina Ong’s COMO The Treasury was designed by Australian architect Kerry Hill.
 The 48 enormous, elegant, light-filled rooms and suites are minimalist in style, with lofty ceilings and balconies with views over Stirling Gardens or Cathedral Square.
 The rooftop restaurant Wildflower offers Swan River views and cuisine driven by delicious Western Australian produce while downstairs is David Thompson’s buzzy Thai food eatery, Long Chim (see below).

-Kick off your weekend in Perth with drinks at one of Perth’s rooftop bars.
+Kick off your weekend in Perth itinerary with drinks at one of Perth’s rooftop bars.
 If you’re staying at QT Perth, you don’t have far to go.
 Slip up to The Rooftop and sink into a sleek low-slung chair to drink in sweeping views of the city and Swan River and outstanding cocktails.
 Order the Concrete Jungle with Bacardi 8 Rum, Campari, charred pineapple syrup, fresh lime, and pink grapefruit soda.
 Henry’s Rooftop Bar at The Reveley (Eastern Promenade, 901 Riverside Drive, Perth) on Elizabeth Quay offers river vistas and its white wicker chairs make for a fine spot to gaze at the sunset as you savour some freshly shucked oysters or munch on Shanghai fries with togarashi salt and yuzu mayo.
 After, hike up back up to Prince Lane (356 Murray Street, Perth), a three-storey pub with each floor boasting a different personality, and zip up to the Rooftop Bar, which feels like a friend’s jazzed-up back yard with its sofas strewn with cushions, garden benches and potted plants.
 The Lamington Martini with Malibu, Kahlua, cream, dark chocolate, and toasted coconut is an apt choice.

-Perth has a temperate climate and its locals are very active and outdoorsy so soaking up the sunshine and gazing up at those clear blue skies should figure heavily on the first day of your weekend in Perth.
+Perth has a temperate climate and its locals are very active and outdoorsy so soaking up the sunshine and gazing up at those clear blue skies should figure heavily on the first day of your weekend in Perth itinerary.
 Focus exploring Perth’s historic city centre and nearby Northbridge, just across the railway bridge.
 You could simply wander around the city centre, taking in bucolic Stirling Gardens, part of Western Australia’s first botanical park, and sprawling King’s Park, perfect for a long leisurely stroll.
 Down on the Swan River, you could hop on a ferry from Barrack Street Jetty to Mends Street Wharf where South Perth’s Sir James Mitchell Park has stunning vistas of Perth’s skyline.

 Or you could sign up for a guided city walk, such as the Perth City Walking Tour, a Morning Tea Tour, or an Art and Cultural Walking Tour.
-Alternatively, go self-guided and do a Perth self-guided audio tour or use our self-guided walk around Perth.
+Alternatively, go solo and do a Perth self-guided audio tour or use our self-guided walk around Perth.
 This starts in the heritage area, taking in handsome buildings dating back to the mid 1800s, all beautifully preserved or restored, such as the Perth Town Hall (dating to 1867), known for its clock tower, the Central Government Offices (1874), Government House (1859), the Supreme Court (1902) and the adjacent Old Court House, dating back to 1836.
 Our walk then takes you across the railway line to Northbridge, where you can grab some lunch.

 Perth’s entertainment district and arts hub, Northbridge is also home to Perth’s Chinatown, centred along William Street, which is peppered with Chinese restaurants, Korean BBQ joints, Vietnamese noodle houses, and Asian supermarkets, grocery shops, and bakeries.
 Look for the glistening roast ducks (prepared hourly!) in the window at Good Fortune Roast Duck House, where we recommend you order the classic Peking Duck, served with the crispy skin and succulent meat on pancakes, with spring onions, cucumbers and Hoi Sin sauce.
 If you’re hungry, also try the Peking Duck San Choy Bow – crispy lettuce cups filled with shredded duck.